all Maths worksheets by Subject

 If your child is starting school in Reception, what can you do to help them make the best possible start?
 Find out how to lay the foundations for a great transition with our Reception starters learning pack – it's bursting with activities that focus on early English, maths and science skills, as well as supporting your child's physical and social development.

 Subtracting negative numbers can seem tricky, but there are rules to follow to make things more straightforward.
 Remembering these rules will help you to calculate answers without using a number line.
 Look at the rules then try applying them to these calculations.

 Remember, when rounding numbers you need to look at the column of the number you are rounding to, to see if the digit is 5, smaller than 5 or larger than 5.
 Can you round these numbers to the nearest 100,000?

 In Year 5 maths you will be working with very large numbers.
 This activity asks you to round numbers up to 1 million (1,000,000).
 You are rounding to the nearest 10,000.

 When we are measuring temperatures we often use negative numbers.
 Complete this activity using a thermometer to help subtract (or find the difference between) a pair of negative numbers or a positive number and negative number.

 What’s so confusing about adding negative numbers?
 The fact that it doesn’t follow the rules of adding positive numbers!
 When you add negative numbers you are actually subtracting them.
 Here are some tips to help you understand and visualise this.
 Can you answer these sums now?

-Can you fill in the gaps to make each puzzle correct?
+Can you fill in the missing numbers to make each puzzle correct?
 Take care with the negative numbers!